charkster/trigger/README.md

  xc3sprog -c jtaghs1_fast scarf_top_100mhz.bit

- I will soon upload the 12mhz versions of the bit and bin files are most CMOD A7 use that board clock frequency.
+ I will soon upload the 12mhz versions of the bit and bin files as most CMOD A7 use that board clock frequency.